AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ![Running our tests.](02-Perceptron/figures/runningTests.png){#fig:runningTests}

-Until now, we have defined six tests, contained in one unit test, `PerceptronTest`.
+Until now, we have defined the class `Neuron` with five methods, and the unit test `PerceptronTest` with six test methods.
 All the tests can be run by pressing the circle next to the unit test name (Figure @fig:runningTests).

 ## Combining Perceptrons

 So far, we have defined the AND, NOR, NOT, and OR logical gates.
 Logical gates become interesting when combined.
 A digital comparator circuit is such a combination.
 It is useful to compare two values.
 In particular, we have three possible outcomes:

 - A is greater than B
 - A is equal to B
 - A is lesser than B